 A waitlist helps students get open seats in closed classes; it won't guarantee a seat, but will wait for one to open up.

 Administrators who use the RC screen in NRRECS can manage department waitlists.

 Questions about lists.

 How does a waitlist work?
 Prior to waitlists, when a closed class reopened, students could only get into the class if they were lucky enough to register at the moment the seats opened up—and only during their access period.
 By contrast, as students drop classes the waitlist system fills those seats automatically with students on its waitlist, and can do this outside of student access periods.

 When are waitlists available?
-For administrators, the system is activated after RC screens turn on but before registration begins.
+For administrators, the system is activated after the RC screens turn on but before registration begins.
 For students and instructors, lists are active from the start of registration through the fourth class day (second class day in summer), if they've been turned on by the department.
 After the fourth/second day, students need approval to add a class.

 How do I get to my department's waitlists?
 Administrators can get to their lists through UT Direct » Academic Services » UT Registrar Waitlist System, where they can choose lists from any department which grants them RC access.